Diana, Princess

 Historic Royal Palaces.

-A French appeals court has rejected a request by
+court has rejected a request by millionaire businessman Mohamed

-millionaire businessman Mohamed al-Fayed to revive criminal charges
+al-Fayed to revive criminal charges against news photographers

-The state prosecutor recommended at the closed door appeals court
+recommended at the closed door appeals court hearing last month

 should be rejected and that Henri Paul should bear the blame,